Last Updated on

 2. Automats and Vending

 The automat, which originated in the late 1800s and reached its heyday in the 1950s before falling out of popularity in the mid-70s, is having its own renaissance.
-The vending machine model has clear benefits for unit economics, both from the CAPEX investment point of view and labor and staffing cost optimization.
+The vending machine model has clear benefits for unit economics, both from the CAPEX investment point of view and labor and staffing cost optimization, and is in direct alignment with the increased consumption of snacks worldwide.

 - In 2017, a Japanese ice cream robot debuted that can serve a fresh cone in less than a minute — and at a lower price point than traditional stores